-We are committed to developing expertise in case teaching and case writing and our Case Program team can advise those without previous experience.
+We are committed to developing expertise in case teaching and case writing and our case library team can advise those without previous experience.

 ANZSOG may agree to support the development and writing of new cases with the amount available varying between A$3000 and A$5000, depending on the length and complexity of, and identified need for, the proposed case.
 Preference is given to cases that fill teaching needs in ANZSOG programs or gaps in our case library collection.

 Government agencies may commission ANZSOG to produce a case, however commissions are only accepted where ANZSOG’s teaching objectives and the organisation’s needs are compatible.
-Agencies wishing to fund a case should complete the
+Agencies wishing to fund a case should contact Shaun Goldfinch, Director of the

-, providing an outline the project, including a brief description of the case, the teaching outcomes expected, the research and development methodologies, the proposed completion date, itemisation of any proposed budget, and brief resumes of the academic supervisor and case writer.
+Please provide via email an outline of the project, including a short description of the case, the expected teaching outcomes, the research and development methodologies, the proposed completion date, itemisation of any proposed budget, and brief resumes of the academic supervisor and/or case writer.

-Editorial representatives of the ANZSOG Case Program will consider your application.
-They will either: accept your application; propose variations; reject your application; or refer it a full editorial committee of the ANZSOG Case Program for further review.
+Editorial representatives of The John L. Alford Case Library team will consider your application.
+They will either: accept your application; propose variations; reject your application; or refer it a full editorial committee of The John L. Alford Case Library for further review.